Nikon patents revive the dream of a digital back for film SLRs?

 However, there are still plenty of engineering challenges to overcome, as the blog post points out.
 The digital back would need to know when the shutter was being fired, in order to sync its exposure with the shutter's movement.
 The toppings in front of the sensor (microlenses, low-pass and IR filters) would need to be incredibly thin to avoid fouling the shutter, which is mounted very close to the film plane in conventional SLRs.
-Finally, existing bodies leave little room to fit the sensor's mounting board if it were to use a full-frame sensor, but using cropped-frame sensor would then require a means of masking the viewfinder to show the relevant crop.
+Finally, existing bodies leave little room to fit the sensor's mounting board if it were to use a full-frame sensor and the alternative, of using a cropped-frame sensor, would require a means of masking the viewfinder to show the relevant crop.

 All of these challenges could be lessened if the back were designed in concert with a new camera body.